 - 1. Cumulative GPA (3.0).
 The academic plan should outline the length of time it will take for the student's GPA to meet the 3.0 SAP standard.
 If appropriate it should also include the courses that the student should enroll in that would facilitate successful matriculation to meeting the SAP GPA standard. - 2.
 Pace to Graduation (67%).
-The academic plan should outline the courses or recommended course load that would allow the student to meet the 67% completion rate standard. - 3.
-Maximum Timeframe for Degree Completion (54 credit hours).
+The academic plan should outline the courses or recommended course load that would allow the student to meet the 67% completion rate standard.

+3. Maximum Timeframe for Degree Completion (54 credit hours for Applied Data Science, 72 credit hours for Marine Mammal Science).
 The academic plan should outline the remaining courses required for graduation and the length of time for the student to complete the courses.
-It should also provide an explanation if the student is exceeding the maximum timeframe of 54 credit hours.
+It should also